s-macke/weltendaemmerung/docs/torphase.md

 ### Protecting Gates

-Gates destroyed in combat (by Katapult, Lindwurm, Adler, or Rammbock) are permanently lost as fortification points.
+Gates destroyed in combat (by Katapult, Lindwurm, or Rammbock) are permanently lost as fortification points.
 This makes gate defense strategically important - siege units should be intercepted before they can destroy critical gates.